dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_not.rst

 3  1  1    0.0       1     0.0
 ['BINARY', 4 rows, 5000 samples, 2 variables]

-Almost all the returned samples represent valid value assignments for a NOT gate, and minima (low-energy states) of the BQM, and with high likelihood the best (lowest- energy) samples satisfy the NOT gate formulation:
+Almost all the returned samples represent valid value assignments for a NOT gate, and minima (low-energy states) of the BQM, and with high likelihood the best (lowest-energy) samples satisfy the NOT gate formulation:

 >>> sampleset.first.sample["x"] != sampleset.first.sample["z"]
 True